joshbg2k/ReactNativeIssueViewerApp/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# Before Getting Started

+Thanks for taking the time to reivew this project!

+You will not be able to run this project without supplying a GitHub auth token.
+To make this easy, I created a file called [`env`](https://github.com/joshbg2k/ReactNativeIssueViewerApp/blob/main/env) at the root level of this project:

+1. You will see the contents `GITHUB_TOKEN=your-github-token`
+2. Replace `your-github-token` with the GitHubtoken value
+3. Save and rename the file to .env (Git will ignore it)

+Here are some notes:

+- I built and tested using iOS only, not Android
+- I created decent test coverage, but it is incomplete.
+- If you are not able to build and run the app, you can [watch a short video](https://drive.google.com/file/d/11k8pxK47TaZ5oZraA8Y_PMshxXKCln2I/view?usp=share_link) to see the main features

+Now here's the rest of the default READEME.

+Josh

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.